Tony Bates: 2011–2014: Microsoft

-As the president of the Skype Division, Bates focussed on extending Skype reach across key Microsoft products like Internet Explorer (August 2011), Bing (Skype Bing Reward and Bing Bar in February 2012), Windows 8 (October 2012), Windows Phone (November 2012), Outlook (January 2013), and most recently upgrading Windows Live Messenger with Skype.
-Continuing Bates’ mission to blur the lines between consumer and business communication which he branded "B2X" at the Lync 2013 Conference, he announced that Lync, Microsoft's business communication solution, would be connected to Skype, and announced that Skype/Lync connectivity was expected by the end of June 2013.
+As the president of the Skype Division, Bates focussed on extending Skype reach across Microsoft products like Internet Explorer, Windows 8,Outlook, and others.
 Microsoft also announced plans for video calling in Outlook.com and announced a preview version in April 2013.
-Another anticipated Skype/Microsoft collaboration is with Xbox, which Bates called a "gateway into the living room" in an interview with USA Today in 2012.
-Skype currently reports 300 million connected users.
+The service was later connected to Xbox, which Bates called a "gateway into the living room" in an interview with USA Today in 2012.

-In September 2011, Bates announced an initiative called, Skype in the Classroom, with the goal of connecting 1 million teachers.
-In autumn 2012, Skype in the Workspace, an offshoot of Skype's small business and Skype for business initiative, launched with slightly less fanfare but still reflects Bates’ goals to expand Skype beyond just a consumer product.

 Rumors circulated that Bates was in the running to be the next CEO at Microsoft when Steve Ballmer announced his plans to the position in 2013.
 Bates was widely reported to be one of two internal candidates considered by the board for the role.
 In 2012, tech reporter Kara Swisher asked Bates directly if he would be the next CEO of Microsoft.
 He dodged the question.
 From July 2013 to March 2014, Bates was appointed EVP Business Development, Strategy and Evangelism, taking the only customer/partner and technology facing role which spans all of Microsoft's portfolio of products and businesses.

 According to reports, he is rumoured to have left Microsoft following the decision by the company's Board to appoint Satya Nadella as successor to Steve Ballmer.

-GoPro
+2014–present

 On 4 June 2014 GoPro announced the appointment of Tony Bates as President reporting directly to CEO Nick Woodman.
 In November 2016, GoPro announced that President Tony Bates would be stepping down at the end of 2016.

-Genesys

 On 6 May 2019, Genesys announced the appointment of Tony Bates as CEO.
-He joined the $1.5Bn corporation during a period of rapid growth, with more than 5,000 employees globally.
+In November 2023, Broadcom acquired VMware, dissolving the board and Bates' position at the company.

+In 2024, Bates join the Board of Directors of Okta.
+In the same year, he received an Honorary Doctorate from London South Bank University.